Northern Bahamas hunkers down as Hurricane Dorian closes in | New Country 923

 On average, the Bahamas archipelago gets a direct hit from a hurricane every four years, officials said.
 Construction codes require homes to have metal reinforcements for roof beams to withstand winds into the upper limits of a Category 4 hurricane, and compliance is generally tight for residents who can afford it.
 Risks are higher in poorer communities, which typically have wooden homes and are generally in lower-lying areas.

-Late Saturday, Dorian was centered about 125 miles (200 kilometers) east of Great Abaco Island in the Bahamas and 310 miles (500 kilometers) east of West Palm Beach as it crept westward at 8 mph (13 kph).
+Early Sunday, Dorian was centered around 95 miles (150 kilometers) east of Great Abaco Island in the Bahamas and 280 miles (450 kilometers) east of West Palm Beach as it crept westward at 8 mph (13 kph).

 The slow-crawling storm was predicted to take until Monday afternoon to pass over the Bahamas, and then turn sharply and skirt up the U.S. coast, staying just off Florida and Georgia on Tuesday and Wednesday and then buffeting South Carolina and North Carolina on Thursday.